-Always attach safety chains between the vehicle and the trailer, and then attach the chains to the holes on the trailer hitch.
-Instructions about safety chains may be provided by the hitch manufacturer or by the trailer manufacturer.
+Always attach chains between the vehicle and the trailer, and attach the chains to the holes on the trailer hitch platform.
+Instructions for safety chains may be provided by the hitch manufacturer or bu the trailer manufacturer.

 Cross the safety chains under the tongue of the trailer to help prevent the tongue from contacting the road if it becomes separated from the hitch.
 Always leave just enough slack so the combination can turn.
-Neverallow safety chains to drag on the ground.
+Never allow safety chains to drag on the ground.